Skip to main content

 });

-Event Schema Governance:
+Event Schema Governance (aspirational):

 import { z } from 'zod';

-// Versioned event schemas
+// Versioned schemas keep payload contracts backward compatible.

 export const WorkspaceCreatedEventV1 = z.object({